dotnet/diagnostics/src/Tools/dotnet-counters/README.md

     Examples:
       > dotnet-counters list

-​
     Showing well-known counters only.
 Specific processes may support additional counters.
+    System.Runtime
         cpu-usage                    Amount of time the process has utilized the CPU (ms) working-set                  Amount of working set used by the process (MB) gc-heap-size                 Total heap size reported by the GC (MB) gen-0-gc-count               Number of Gen 0 GCs / sec gen-1-gc-count               Number of Gen 1 GCs / sec gen-2-gc-count               Number of Gen 2 GCs / sec exception-count              Number of Exceptions / sec

 *MONITOR*